bviggiano/pact/README.md

 4. On the repository creation page, choose a repository name (e.g., `CS101`) and set the visibility to `private`.

-Finally, after you have your private repository set up, set up the PACT conda environment by running the following commands from the root of the repository:
+After you have your private repository set up, set up the PACT conda environment by running the following commands from the root of the repository:
 ```bash
 conda env create -f environment.yml
 conda activate pact_env
 pip install -e .
 ```

+Note: to enable the GitHub workflow that creates ready-to-distribute versions of the assignments, you will need to go into the repository settings and ensure that "Workflow permissions" are set to "Read and write permissions"

+- Navigate to repository settings
+- Navigate to `Actions` and select `General`
+- Set Workflow Permissions to `Read and write permissions` and save (You may need to set this at the organization level first if you are creating a repo in a GitHub organization)

 You can begin developing your assignments in the repository!
 Check out the [./pact/README.md](./pact/README.md) file for more information on how to use PACT to create assignments.